Hungry Healthy Happy

 Red pepper quarters on a baking tray.

-There are so many different ways that you can use these roasted red peppers.
-If you are looking for some recipes, then why not try our Roasted Red Pepper and Tomato Soup, Halloumi and Roasted Red Pepper Sandwich or Mediterranean Rice Salad.
+If you are looking for some recipes, then why not try our Roasted Red Pepper and Tomato Soup, Halloumi and Roasted Red Pepper Sandwich or Mediterranean Rice Salad?

 But there is so much more that you can do with roasted peppers.
-We love blended them in to homemade hummus, or chopping them up and adding to pasta.
+We love blended them into homemade hummus, or chopping them up and adding to pasta.
 They are also delicious in fajitas, or added to sandwiches and salads to bulk them out.
 We would quite happily eat them as a snack too.

 If you are looking for a way to make scrambled eggs more exciting, then chop some of these roast peppers up and add them in.
 The same goes for omelettes.